 The only downside is that sometimes this won’t work perfectly.
 It could wind up making the sauce a bit lumpy if you don’t do things properly.

 To start, you’ll need to pick an appropriate thickening agent.
 One of the best options you might have around the house is cornstarch.

 You can put a bit of cornstarch in the mixture along with a bit of water.
 Next, you must stir the toffee sauce continuously to try to get everything to thicken up.

 With a bit of effort, you should be able to get the toffee sauce to be a lot thicker.
-Stirring continuously is important because it’ll help the toffee sauce to remain smooth while thickening.
+Stirring continuously is important because it’ll help it remain smooth while thickening.

-If you don’t put enough effort into stirring the sauce, it might clump in certain spots.
+If you don’t put enough effort into stirring, it might clump in certain spots.
 This will make the toffee sauce far less enjoyable overall.

 Cornstarch isn’t the only thickening agent you can try.
 You can use flour or tapioca flour if you’d like to as well.

 3 – Simmer the Sauce